André Marie: Early life and education

+Early career

 He started work as a lawyer in 1922.
 He was elected Deputy for Seine-Inférieure (now Seine-Maritime), holding his seat in the Palais Bourbon from 1928 to 1962.
 In 1933, André Marie entered the government as Under-Secretary of State to Albert Sarraut, responsible for Alsace-Lorraine.
 He served in several Under-Secretarial posts, and represented France at the League of Nations.

+World War II

 As World War II escalated, André Marie, a reserve captain, was one of several parliamentarians who enlisted voluntarily.
 An artillery captain, he was decorated with a second Croix de Guerre, taken prisoner, and imprisoned at the Oflag at Saarburg.
 He was therefore absent for the vote of 10 July 1940, which empowered Marshal Pétain and instituted the regime of Vichy France.

 Marie was freed in 1941, having served as an officer in both World Wars.
 Refusing Vichy politics on his return to Seine-Maritime, he resigned all his elected offices, and in a letter to his constituents, explained that he could not exercise his mandate while the people could not be consulted freely.
 As a member of the Georges-France resistance network, he was denounced and arrested on 12 September 1943 by occupation authorities, imprisoned at Compiègne, then deported to a camp at Buchenwald on 16 December 1943, where he remained until the liberation of the camp by American troops on 11 April 1945.
 He had lost 30 kilograms, and had suffered a heart infection and a liver infection.

 On his return to France, André Marie quickly regained his place in political life, both at departmental and national levels.